 Our teachers and staff are lifelong learners, receiving a minimum of 24 continuing education hours annually to stay current on research and best practices in the field.
 Additionally, HPPDS employs a Director of Training who is an expert in early childhood development to work with teachers on individual professional goals and proper implementation of curriculum to ensure we deliver excellence in all areas.

-Our Director of Training, Janel Perez, has a background in child development and has worked with young children for many years.
-She brings with her a knowledge of childhood mental health, developmental milestones and family systems.
-Mrs. Perez is a Licensed Professional Counselor and has worked as an early childhood intervention specialist.
+Our Director of Training, Janel Perez, has worked in early childhood for many years as a counselor, early childhood intervention specialist and a child care trainer.
+She has extensive knowledge of childhood mental health, developmental milestones and family systems.
+Her Bachelor degree is in Family and Child Development, and her Masters is in Professional Counseling.
 Additionally, along with Director, Sarah Good, Mrs. Perez hosts "coffee and conversation" for HPPDS families to learn about and discuss topics in parenting and child development.

 HPPDS believes in the value of utilizing educational practices that are appropriate for the developmental level of children in order to maximize learning.
 Our practices are child-centered and backed by evidence-based research.
 This ensures the curriculum is delivered in a way that maximizes learning.
 Young children benefit the most from curriculum when they are engaged - making activity and investigation an imperative component in their educational experience.
 We provide them with opportunities to make choices related to activities and products, as well as encourage them to ask questions and engage in conversation with peers.
 Teachers provide focused, intentional teaching that builds on children’s prior knowledge.